Annual Report 2014

-Reserve Bank operating expenses for services provided to other entities were $34.1 million in 2013, compared with $34.6 million in 2012.
-Book-entry securities issuance and maintenance activities account for a significant amount of the work performed for other entities, with the majority performed for the Federal Home Loan Mortgage Association, the Federal National Mortgage Association, and the Government National Mortgage Association.
+Reserve Bank operating expenses for services provided to other entities were $34.6 million in 2014, compared with $34.1 million in 2013.
+Book-entry securities issuance and maintenance activities account for a significant amount of the work performed for other entities, with the majority performed for the Federal Home Loan Mortgage Association (Freddie Mac), the Federal National Mortgage Association (Fannie Mae), and the Government National Mortgage Association (Ginnie Mae).

 Use of Federal Reserve Intraday Credit